maya-b-coding/instagram_home/README.md

 # instagram_home
-A recreation of the Instagram Home page done from scratch
+A recreation of the Instagram Home page done from scratch using HTML and CSS